R-Values in the Real World

 Another issue with field-installed insulation is the installation itself.
 Fiberglass must be installed between studs and cut to fit around window openings and wiring.
 This process can never be perfect and leaves gaps where there is no insulation at all.

-Oak Ridge National Laboratories has led the building industry in defining whole wall R-value, an increasingly popular metric that tests the thermal resistance of an entire wall section.
-A 2×6 wall with R-19 fiberglass insulation turns out to be R-13.7 when the thermal bridging of studs every 24 inches is considered.
+The Department of Energy's Oak Ridge National Laboratory has led the building industry in defining whole wall R-value, an increasingly popular metric that tests the thermal resistance of an entire wall section.
+A 2 × 6 wall with R-19 fiberglass insulation turns out to be R-13.7 when the thermal bridging of studs every 24 inches is considered.

 Building with SIPs does not require any insulation to be installed in the field.
 There is very little dimensional lumber required to build a SIP home because SIPs are structurally sufficient.
 ORNL tests prove that SIPs maintain their full R-value in whole wall testing.